 - If a state elects to permit edibles, it should immediately enact robust requirements to protect consumers and children and assure that edibles are not confused with candy, snacks, and other conventional foods and beverages.

 - Edibles should have their own standard of identity, such as “cannabis edible” or “cannabis product” and be clearly labeled as such.
 To avoid confusion, no edible should be permitted to use words associated with conventional foods and beverages, such as, “drink,” “beverage,” “juice,” “candy,” “candies,” “snack,” “treat,” “gummy,” “gummies,” or “lollipop.”

-- An edible may not presented in any format, shape, flavor, or manner that is appealing to children.
+- An edible may not be presented in any format, shape, flavor, or manner that is appealing to children.
 For example, edible gummies may not be brightly colored and should not be in flavors associated with confectionery, such as bubble gum and cotton candy.
 Edibles should only be in geometric shapes (circles, squares, triangles) and not be in any fanciful shapes such as animals, people, characters, fruits, insects or worms.